 While development may include changes in a variety of aspects of an organism, from structure to physiology to behavior, we will focus here on how development produces and changes the structure and form of an organism throughout its lifetime.
-We have defined organisms as being distinct in time and space with a starting point and an ending point; thus, aspects of development are the alterations in size, form and structure occurring during the organism’s lifespan.
+We have defined organisms as being distinct in time and space with a starting point and an ending point.
+And aspects of development are seen in the alterations in size, form and structure occurring during the organism’s lifespan.
 For most familiar organisms the starting point is a special cell that has the ability to proliferate, develop a complex structure, and grow to produce an ‘endpoint’, a specific form that characterizes that particular creature.
-Many might think that this is the end of development, but for many organisms there are changes in the adult with time and sometimes the changes are dramatic and end the life of the organism.
-Some organisms ‘self-destruct’ as part of its developmental process, just as some cells do.
+Many might think that this is the end of development, but for many organisms there are changes in the adult with time.
+Sometimes these changes in the ‘adult’ organism are dramatic and end its existence.
+That is, some organisms ‘self-destruct’ as part of its developmental process, just as some cells do.
 Salmon die after spawning, as do wheat plants.
 In both cases the endpoint of the developmental process is death.
-A corollary to this is that development does not just include growth and increases in complexity, it may also include, and in fact it often ends with, decreases in size and complexity and ultimately the end of the organism.Fig.
-6
+A corollary to this is that development does not just include growth and increases in complexity, it may also include, and in fact it often ends with, decreases in size and complexity and ultimately the end of the organism (Fig. 6).

 Development in organisms that are unicellular